Ausdauersportler/GRML-FLASH/README.md

 ### Contents

 Please note the most recent graphics card BIOS versions will be found on this separate [repository](https://github.com/Ausdauersportler/IMAC-EFI-BOOT-SCREEN).
-You need to download the file you need separately and add it manually to the tool provided here.
+You will have to download the file you need separately and add it manually to the tool provided here, the folder flash -> Video is the best place to save it.

 You can also update `amdvbflash` and `nvflash` manually, I will not create new releases each time a new software version hits the internet.